Updated July 2019.

 Content Is Not Universal

-Channels affect content, which is of major import both for catching consumers’ attention, and engaging with them.
+The channel you choose must guide the kind of content you offer.
+This is of major importance in both catching consumers’ attention, and engaging with them.

 But even on a single social channel there may be several ways to interact with your audience.
 Social Analytics helps you discover which are their favorites and least favorites – so you’re always speaking their language.